-- i) Key Staff: Qualifications and experience required of proposed staff, including but not limited to, the Center director and Center business consultants.
+- iv) Access to Capital: Applicant experience in successfully preparing and matching MBEs with traditional sources of capital, alternative sources of financing (e.g., equity and venture capital), loan and bonding packages, and mergers and acquisitions.
+Applicant's professional working relationships and networks with financial institutions (e.g., corporate, banking and investment communities) that can be used for immediate implementation. - v) Business Consulting: The applicant's experience with and strategies for enhancing minority business growth and delivery of business consulting services and related successful client outcomes.
+Give three examples through client success stories (include description of challenge, action taken and results) and three related customer satisfaction results/ reports. - vi) Key Staff: Qualifications and experience required of proposed staff, including but not limited to, the Center director and Center business consultants.
 The applicant is encouraged to identify a proposed Center director with its application or after an award is issued.
 All Center staff shall possess the ability to deliver and/or support the program services and fulfill the work requirements of this FFO, and must be experienced in using information systems.
 Position descriptions, qualification requirements, education requirements, and salary ranges must be provided for each proposed Center staff position (include under Program Narrative attachments).
-If a specific individual is identified for a position, a copy of the individual's resume must be submitted.
-Applicant's plan for recruiting staff should be addressed. - ii) Partners: The applicant's plans for establishing and maintaining a network of strategic partners and the extent to which each partner will support the Center in implementing program services and meeting program performance goals.
+If a specific individual is identified for a position, a copy of the individual's resume must be submitted. - vii) MBE Advocacy: Demonstrated knowledge and action pertaining to the challenges faced by minority business owners and willingness to provide information and dialogue with MBDA leadership and strategic partners. - b) Resources. - i) Key Partners: The applicant's plans for establishing and maintaining a network of strategic partners and the extent to which each partner will support the Center in implementing program services and meeting program performance goals.
 Whether the partnerships will be used to assist clients with securing contracts, securing financing, job creation, penetrating global markets, achieving size and scale, advocating for minority businesses, or providing referrals for services will also be considered.
-A description of how the applicant will interact and coordinate with its strategic partners for successful client outcomes will also be considered. - iii) Other Resources: Resources that will be used to implement the program in each of the five program years will be considered.
-Resources include, but are not limited to, existing prior and/or current data lists that will serve in fostering immediate success for the Center.
+A description of how the applicant will interact and coordinate with its strategic partners for successful client outcomes will also be considered. - Other Resources: Resources that will be used to implement the program in each of the five program years will be considered.
+Resources include, but are not limited to, existing prior and/or current data lists that will serve in fostering immediate success for the Center. - iii) Location/Equipment: The applicant's strategic rationale for the proposed Center office

-iv) Location/Equipment: The applicant's strategic rationale for the proposed Center office (see Appendix J: Office and Space Requirements).
+(see Appendix J: Office and Space Requirements).
 The applicants plan to satisfy Center information technology requirements, including computer hardware, software, creation and support of the Center website, and network map will also be considered (see Appendix E: Information Technology and Computer Requirements).